hgouraud/gwtolatex/README.txt

   where ext is txt or html
 - make install will install the gw2l_dist folder into your BASES folder

+- run ./run-test.sh should create a test document in the ./livres folder

-Make distribution will create a folder gw2l_dist containing the necessary components Copy or move this folder into your bases folder.
+Make distrib will create a folder gw2l_dist containing the necessary components Copy or move this folder into your bases folder.
 Create a folder Livres containing the input file Xxxx.txt and possible supplemental files associated to <x Input file> commands that may appear in Xxxx.txt.
-In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the valur of the -base parameter Two scripts are available:
+In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the valur of the -base parameter
-- make-simple.sh runs gwu, mkTex, pdflatex and makeindex
-- make-full.sh runs additionnal processing tools for photo references and multiple passes of padlatex makeindex
-Parameters to those scripts are:
--b|--base -> base
--f|--family -> family
--l|--livres -> where your books are defined and stored
-          (possibly defined as a GW2L_LIVRES env variable) -v| -> runs pdflatex in verbose mode
--g|gw -> where your GeneWeb binaries sit
-          (possibly defined as a GW env variable)

 Warning:
 Running pdftolatex is rather tricky and assumes that you have some knowledge